viamrobotics/docs/docs/services/data/_index.md

 You can use data synced to the cloud to [train machine learning models and deploy them to your machines](/how-tos/deploy-ml/) from the Viam app.

-For a comprehensive tutorial on using data capture and synchronization together with the ML model service, see:
+For comprehensive guides on using data capture and synchronization together with the ML model service, see:

 {{< cards >}}
+{{% card link="/how-tos/image-data/" %}}
-{{% card link="/tutorials/services/data-mlmodel-tutorial/" %}}
+{{% card link="/how-tos/deploy-ml/" %}}
 {{< /cards >}}